lfpelison/ufsc-predicao-linear-regression/README.md

 # Academic Linear Regression with R

-A academic work.
-Predict values to life expectancy of a city by your per capita income.
+An academic work to predict values of life expectancy of a city by your per capita income.

 The data is on `./Amostras de dados municipais.xls` in _planilha 3_.
 The problem and the solution are in portuguese on `./Trab1.PDF`.